prediabetes self care

 Having a network of healthcare providers, family, and support groups is crucial for managing prediabetes5.
 Regular visits with your healthcare team and support from your network are key to staying healthy6.
 Look into joining online groups like Nutrisense for personalized nutrition advice and support.

-Prediabetes self-care
+prediabetes self-care

 By following these key steps in prediabetes self-care, you can improve your health, delay type 2 diabetes, and live a better life567.